 Reproductive disease in ferrets is rare today, as most pet ferrets are spayed or neutered at a young age.
 One disease that is still occasionally seen in pet ferrets occurs in females that are not spayed.
-An unspayed (intact) female ferret that is not mated (bred), or fails to ovulate can suffer the effects of a persistently high blood level of estrogen (called hyperestrogenemia or hyperestrogenism).
+An unspayed (intact) female ferret that is not mated (bred), or fails to ovulate can suffer the effects of persistently high blood levels of estrogen (called hyperestrogenemia or hyperestrogenism).

 Why does this happen?

 Like cats, ferrets are what are known as induced ovulators.
 This means that the act of breeding stimulates the ovaries to release ovarian follicles.
 If the ferret does not ovulate, she will continue to produce estrogen.
 Unlike cats, the ferret is susceptible to secondary effects from the high levels of estrogen that circulate in the bloodstream just before estrus (heat).